ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

   lambda-expressions, or anywhere other than a function binding with a type signature.
 This is because doing so would require propagating type information into scoping, which is problematic.

+  Some have argued on GitHub that it may be best to hold off the ``@(..)`` until we gain more experience here: adding new features is easier than removing them.
+  While I agree that this could be done, the ``@(..)`` construct makes for a very easy migration from today's ``-XScopedTypeVariables`` and is thus tempting to be around from the start.
+I don't feel strongly.

 Costs and Drawbacks
 -------------------